Lyyrz0620/PLP-Project/README.md

-# Steam Reviews Insight System
+# Steam Reviews Analysis System

 This project presents a modular NLP system for analyzing and interacting with user reviews from the [Steam Reviews Dataset](https://www.kaggle.com/datasets/andrewmvd/steam-reviews).
 The system includes sentiment classification, topic modeling, and a question-answering (QA) module, all accessible through an interactive UI.